What is a hair toner?

 Warmer tones include buttermilk, peachy, or vanilla hues.
 Cooler tones include silver, champagne and marshmallow.
-Pastel hair, with shades of pink, lilac, and rose gold can also be achieved.
+Pastel hair, with shades of pink, lilac, and rose gold can also be achieved through our French Balayage Pearls service.
 Toners can be used directly after a pre lightening service or as a top up to keep your colour looking fresh and polished between lightening services.

 What are the types of hair toner?

 1/ In-Salon Hair Toners